sebber1140/Captr_MacOS/DOM_CAPTURE_SETUP.md

 # DOM and Accessibility Tree Capture Setup Guide

-DuckTrack can capture DOM snapshots from web browsers and accessibility trees from native applications.
+Captr can capture DOM snapshots from web browsers and accessibility trees from native applications.
 These captures provide valuable context for your screen recordings.
 This guide will help you set up and troubleshoot these features.

 ## Requirements